Last updated: 21/04/2020

 Hi, we are Best Companies, the workplace engagement people.
 Our primary purpose is to help make the world a better workplace.
 Employees truly engaged, are happier, more productive and more invested in an organisation’s success.

 We provide the Best Companies Accreditation programme, which is the standard for workplace engagement.
 Accreditation tells your clients, partners, investors and employees that your organisation understands the importance of workplace engagement and genuinely values its people.

-Best Companies is also the company that provides the research and data analysis, for The Sunday Times Best Companies to work for lists, with specific categories for small organisations, medium-sized organisations, large organisations and not-for-profit organisations.
+Best Companies is also the company that provides the research and data analysis, for Best Companies to work for lists, with specific categories for small organisations, medium-sized organisations, large organisations and not-for-profit organisations.

 We also publish other lists such as the Best Companies to work for regional lists and a list dedicated to housing associations.